To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 Chris Watts garnered international attention in 2018 when the father-of-two was arrested and convicted for the murder of his pregnant wife, Shanann Watts and his two daughters, four-year-old Bella and three-year-old Celeste.

 The horrific, senseless murders were documented in Netflix's American Murder: The Family Next Door.

-In Chris Watts: A Faking It Special, experts pour through the police bodycam footage of the initial search, along with the TV news interviews and interrogation recordings, to pick out the chilling tell-tale clues that Chris was the murderer.
+Now, in Chris Watts: A Faking It Special, experts will pore over police bodycam footage of the initial search, along with the TV news interviews and interrogation recordings, to pick out the chilling tell-tale clues that Chris was the murderer.

 Other special episodes in the discovery+ series will focus on Ted Bundy.

 During the 1970s, Ted Bundy carried at least 30 brutal murders across seven different states, making him one of America's most prolific serial killers.

 In Ted Bundy: A Faking It Special, experts will study police interrogation tapes and courtroom footage to reveal how Bundy was able to escape justice for so long, by distorting facts, creating confusion and manipulating the truth.